zxmath/zxmath.github.io/_pages/about.md

 ---

-I am a third year Ph.
-D. student in University of California, Irvine.
+I am a third year Ph.D. student in University of California, Irvine.
 My advisor is [Nathan Kaplan](https://www.math.uci.edu/~nckaplan/).
 Currently, my research is the interplay of coding theory and arithmetic geometry over finite fields.
-I am also interestied in arithmetic statistics and moments of L-functions.
+I am also interested in arithmetic statistics and moments of $L$-functions.
+Besides math, I like learning Data Science and thinking fun puzzles.